eBay/tsv-utils/docs/BuildingWithLTO.md

   * [Additional options](#additional-options)
   * [LDC command lines](#ldc-command-lines)

-Skip down to [Building the TSV Utilities with LTO and PGO](#building-the-tsv-utilities-with-lto-and-pgo) to get right to the build instructions.
+Just want the build command lines?
+Skip down to [Building the TSV Utilities with LTO and PGO](#building-the-tsv-utilities-with-lto-and-pgo).

 ## About Link Time Optimization (LTO)